Middlesbrough: Port development

-In 1801 Middlesbrough was a small farming township with a population of just 25.
-From 1829 onwards it experienced rapid growth.
-In 1828 the influential Quaker banker, coal-mine owner and Stockton and Darlington Railway (S&DR) shareholder Joseph Pease sailed up the River Tees to find a suitable new site downriver of Stockton on which to place new coal staithes.
-As a result, in 1829 he and a group of Quaker businessmen bought the Middlesbrough farmstead and associated estate, some 527 acre of land, and established the Middlesbrough Estate Company.
+In 1801, Middlesbrough was a small farming township with a population of just 25.
+From 1829 onwards, it experienced rapid growth.
+In 1828, the influential Quaker banker, coal-mine owner and Stockton and Darlington Railway shareholder Joseph Pease sailed up the River Tees to find a suitable new site downriver of Stockton on which to place new coal staithes.
+As a result, in 1829, he and a group of Quaker businessmen bought the Middlesbrough farmstead and associated estate, some 527 acre of land and established the Middlesbrough Estate Company.

 Through the company, the investors set about a new coal port development (designed by John Harris) on the southern banks of the Tees.
 The first coal shipping staithes at the port (known as "Port Darlington") were constructed with a settlement to the east established on the site of Middlesbrough farm as labour for the port, taking on the farm's name as it developed into a village.

-The port was linked to the S&DR on 27 December 1830 via a branch that extended to an area just north of the current railway station.
+The port was linked to the S&DR on 27 December 1830 via a branch that extended to an area just north of the current Middlesbrough railway station.

-The success of the port meant it soon became overwhelmed by the volume of imports and exports, and in 1839 work started on a dock to the east of Middlesbrough.
+The success of the port meant it soon became overwhelmed by the volume of imports and exports; in 1839, work started on a dock to the east of Middlesbrough.
 The first water for the dock was let in on 19 March 1842, while the formal opening took place on 12 May 1842.

 Victorian era

-"Where alchemists were born below Cleveland's Hills.
+A poem by Ian Horn: "Where alchemists were born below Cleveland's Hills.
 A giant blue dragonfly across the Tees reminds us every night.
 We built the world, every metropolis came from the Ironopolis."
-A Poem by Ian Horn.

-Iron dominated the Tees area since 1841 when Henry Bolckow in partnership with John Vaughan, founded the Vulcan iron foundry and rolling mill.
+Iron dominated the Tees area since 1841, when Henry Bolckow in partnership with John Vaughan, founded the Vulcan iron foundry and rolling mill.
 Vaughan introduced the new 'Bell Hopper' system of closed blast furnaces developed at the Ebbw Vale works.
 The new system and nearby abundant supply of Ironstone in the Eston Hills in 1850, made the works a success with the area becoming known as the "Iron-smelting centre of the world" and Bolckow, Vaughan & Co., Ltd the largest company in existence at the time.

-By 1851 Middlesbrough's population had grown from 40 people in 1829 to 7,600.
-Pig iron production rose tenfold between 1851 and 1856 and by the mid-1870s Middlesbrough was producing one third of the entire nation's Pig Iron output.
-During this time Middlesbrough earned the nickname 'Ironopolis'.
+Middlesbrough's population grew quickly from 40 people in 1829 to 7,600 by 1851.
+Pig iron production rose tenfold between 1851 and 1856 and, by the mid-1870s, Middlesbrough was producing one third of the nation's pig iron output.
+During this time, the town earned the nickname Ironopolis.